 Later in the product cycle, and especially when the replacement model is about to be released, further discounting and stock clearance sales frequently drive the camera price significantly lower.

 Then, after the new model is released, excellent pre-owned deals are often available.

 This camera provided me with an exciting experience.

 I strongly recommend this camera because it is well worth the money.

-If you want to have some fun, this camera should be your first choice.
+If you want tuning, this camera should be your first choice.

-The Canon PowerShot G5 X Mark II is aimed at photographers who wish to image quality superior to that of a compact camera and more akin to that of a DSLR or mirrorless model.
+The Canon PowerShot G5 X Mark II is aimed at photographers who wish to have image quality superior to a compact camera and more akin to a DSLR or mirrorless model.

 It’s ideal for photographers who prefer manual controls over touchscreens and auto settings, as it has a pop-up viewfinder, physical dials, and a control ring around the lens.